 This is my kind of food.
 A recipe that is made to take you through the week in almost any form.
-I mean I ALWAYS start with a taco, but it inevitably ends up on my eggs, or on top of some greens or an avocado, or another version of a taco with eggs, or by itself for a quick snack.
+I mean, I ALWAYS start with a taco, but it inevitably ends up on my eggs, on top of some greens or an avocado, on another version of a taco with eggs, or by itself for a quick snack.
 Smack your lips right now.
 Yum.

-And that all just depends if it lasts beyond our dinner because it’s tricky when five people love something.
-I can’t imagine a big enough batch for five sets of leftovers but I probably should because everyone here would just be happy to have their own stash for the week with signs that say don’t touch.
+And that all depends if it lasts beyond our dinner because it’s tricky when five people love something.
+I can’t imagine a big enough batch for five sets of leftovers, but I probably should because everyone here would be happy to have their own stash for the week with signs that say don’t touch.
 It’s precious.

 It’s also a lesson in improving an average pound of grass-fed ground beef with a basic white potato.
 I love both of these things.
 I just do.
-My body craves red meat once in awhile, and I’m not at the point in the spring where my body has full on given up the need for cozy food like potatoes.
+My body craves red meat once in a while, and I’m not at the point in the spring where my body has completely given up the need for cozy food like potatoes.
 Basically, I’m still cold.

-While I love both of these ingredients mentioned above, it’s the green sauce I’m most in love with and this my friends WILL take me/you the rest of the way into spring.
+While I love both of these ingredients mentioned above, it’s the green sauce I’m most in love with, and this, my friends, WILL take us the rest of the way into spring.

 You’ve seen my Rick Bayless love over the years, and he’s taught and retaught me all the ways to roast up things like poblanos and tomatillos, with ingredients like garlic, cilantro and maybe a squeeze of lime.
 Blend and call it a salsa, sauce or spring.
 You choose.
 It’s time.